pldn/LDWizard-old/README.md

 ### 2.5 Assumptions and Dependencies

-#### 2.5.1 Application assumptions
+#### 2.5.1 Source data assumptions

+We make the following assumptions regarding the source data:
+- The tabular source data file must have a header row.
-LD Wizard currently assumes that every row of the tabular source data represents exactly one entity/thing in the transformed Linked Data output.
+- Every row of the tabular source data represents exactly one entity/thing in the transformed Linked Data output.
+- Source data can be published under an open license.

 #### 2.5.2 User assumptions

-We make the following assumptions regarding these users:
+We make the following assumptions regarding the three user groups.

+Assumptions for users:

+- Users are assumed to be able to export their tabular source data to CSV.

+Assumptions for developers:

-- An LD Wizard developer must have a general knowledge about JavaScript and TypeScript.
+- Must have a general knowledge about JavaScript and TypeScript.
-- An LD Wizard developer may need some knowledge of Linked Data (TBD).
+- May need some knowledge of Linked Data (TBD).

 ## 3. External Interface Requirements